ichabod801/dm/CAMPAIGN_FILES.md

 #### Multi-Line Paragraphs

-If a feature has mutliple lines (paragraphs) explaining it, the parser will correctly put those lines together as long as the following lines do not start with asterisks.
+If a feature has multiple lines (paragraphs) explaining it, the parser will correctly put those lines together as long as the following lines do not start with asterisks.

 ### Actions vs. Attacks